wildermuthn/vdom-todo/README.md

 ## Install

 `npm install`

 `lein deps`

 ## Run

-Use tmux or two tabs.
-Wait for first command to finish.
+Use tmux or tabs.
+Wait for each command to finish.

+`rethinkdb`

 `rlwrap lein figwheel dev-server dev-client`